Last updated January 2020

 If your product was originally designed with realtime collaboration at its core, you’ll have a more difficult decision as the stakes are high.
 Poor technology choices can massively delay shipping, limit long-term feature possibilities, or both.
 Here are some of the options:

 - Roll your own.
-Ten years ago, this would be the norm, but with more and more off-the-shelf proprietary and open-source API providers emerging and gaining market share, this is becoming an increasingly difficult decision.
+Ten years ago, this would be the norm, but with more and more off-the-shelf service providers emerging and gaining market share, this is becoming an increasingly difficult decision.
 There could be a strong argument towards needing to gain deep domain knowledge in order to make long-term architecture decisions, and building your own system would force you and your team to gain this knowledge.
-That road is long, expensive and fraught with mistakes, but with the right combination of talent and perseverance it would be the right call.
+That road is long, expensive and fraught with mistakes, but with the right combination of talent and commitment it would be the right call.

-Regardless of your leanings, we’d recommend consulting with an expert in the space.
+Regardless of your leanings, we’d recommend consulting with an expert in the space before making any irreversible decisions.

 For a lot of companies, RTC support could be added to certain aspects of their products where users are most often working on the same data at the same time.
 It’s not a mission-critical feature but mainly a differentiator from competitor products.

-If you do decide to buy or leverage open source, design your architecture such that a user’s experience is minimally impacted by the failure of your RTC technology.
+Regardless of your chosen RTC solution, design your system such that a user’s experience is minimally impacted by any potential failure of your RTC technology.
 This means keeping the RTC data flow separate from the core application’s.
 If there is downtime or a disconnection, you can just display a warning message and switch over to the default single-user mode.

-While having access to the code is undeniably valuable, open-source solutions tend to run into the same common problems as projects mature and their requirements change.
+While having access to the code is undeniably valuable, open-source software libraries often run into some common problems as projects mature and their requirements change.
 Any experienced software architect is already aware of these tradeoffs, but here they are:

-- Scalability and Growth: Web-based software is getting increasingly complex, and many OSS solutions weren’t designed to accommodate the demands of modern web applications: Multiple integrated third-party and home-rolled systems, robust security, rapid scaling, etc. Especially in the RTC space, a lot of solutions have come out of academia and haven’t seen much exposure in real-world, commercial settings.
+- Scalability and Growth: Web-based software is getting increasingly complex, and many RTC sync libraries weren’t designed to accommodate the demands of modern web applications: Multiple integrated third-party and home-rolled systems, robust security, rapid scaling, etc. Especially in the RTC space, a lot of solutions have come out of academia and haven’t seen much exposure in real-world, commercial settings.
 Even with the recent renaissance in auto-scaling DevOps infrastructure, designing scalable software is still extremely difficult.

 We’ve attempted to categorize each library/framework to indicate their optimal use case.